informatics-isi-edu/line-viewer/README.md

              title=Title2
 ```

-More sample examples in viewer-line.js
+More sample examples including preliminary json structured configuration are in viewer-line.js